 Weber has some fantastic affordable grills, like their famous Weber Original Kettle Premium Charcoal Grill or the Weber 741001 Original Kettle Charcoal Grill.
 Both options from Weber cost around $100 to $200.
 That’s BBQ grilling on a budget!

 The 3 products from Broil King vs Weber:

 Broil King vs Weber Pricing Insights:

 - Weber seems to have more affordable grills in the $100 – $200 range

-- Weber grills seem to be slightly more expensive compared to Broil King at the high-end levels
+- When it comes to the high-end grills, Weber seems to be slightly more expensive than Broil King

 Let’s also compare some of the entry-level Broil King vs Weber grills head to head!
 Then, we’ll compare two of the premium high-end grills from Broil King vs Weber.